AndrewCLeonard/u-develop-it/module-12-notes/bootcamp-module-12-notes.md

 ### 12.3.4 Update the Candidates Table to Reference Parties

-**foreign key**: a field in one table that references theprimary key of another table.
+**foreign key**: a field in one table that references the primary key of another table.

 `ALTER TABLE`: add a new field to a pre-existing table without losing data enter in MySQL Shell: